Nupur Gupta of Crack The MBA tells us about assisting applicants to join leading business schools in their quest to secure admission.

-Nupur Gupta: Our clients credit strong work ethic, empathy, excellence, compassion, and a robust process as my winning traits.
+Nupur Gupta: Our clients credit a strong work ethic, empathy, excellence, compassion, and a robust process as my winning traits.

 I have a deep interest in connecting people with their source truths.
 To achieve this, I employ various techniques, including deep brainstorming and creative thinking, identifying patterns to help my clients discover their key driving forces in life.
 These help my clients crack the MBA application process with an unparalleled degree of authenticity, confidence, and insight.

 Through my professional journey, I’ve learnt that relationships matter, and I’ve prioritized building deep and meaningful relationships.
-I believe that my relentless focus on clients, producing high quality work, and creating goodwill are the most important factors influencing the success of my business.
+I believe that my relentless focus on clients, producing high-quality work, and creating goodwill are the most important factors influencing the success of my business.

 How have you given back to the community in these trying times?